FanzhouKong/spectral_denoising/README.md

 ```

 ### Usage of Classic spectral denoising (electronic denoising and chemical denoising)
+The demo data used here can be found under sample_data directory.
 #### Simple usage on single spectra
 ```python
 import numpy as np